-9. Primary, Secondary and post-16 provision
+8. EYFS, Primary, Secondary and post-16 provision

 Schools will have measures in place to accurately identify children and young people with SEND and will place such pupils on 'SEN Support' in consultation with their parents or carers.
-When necessary, school leaders will make statutory assessment applications to their local authorities whenever they believe a child requires an Education, Health and Care Plan.
+In consultation with parents/carers, school leaders will make statutory assessment applications to their local authorities whenever they believe a child requires an Education, Health and Care Plan.
 School leaders must be aware of the criteria for assessment agreed by their local authority.
 All pupils identified as 'SEN Support', going through a statutory assessment and those with an Education, Health and Care Plan will be recorded on a SEND register.
 The register will be regularly reviewed by leaders, as well as annually alongside the Census and other statutory registers linked to the school.